andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 ```

-# Uploading the app
+# Creating the app

-This command didn't work due a limitation related to a resource group or a region.
-I saw correctly the resource groups available with the previous command, ok?
+Please execute this command:

 ```
  az webapp up -g DefaultResourceGroup-EUS -n apphtml01x --html --region us-east-01
 ```

+An **empty** app will be created.

+This command didn't work due a limitation related to a resource group or a region.
+I saw correctly the resource groups available with the previous command, ok?

 I tried also to create a resource group in [Azure portal](http://portal.azure.com), but this attempt didn't work too.

+# Uploading the app

+Please execute the previous command again.

 # Updating the app